 The first issue was that parts of the title were missing, including an unregistered deed from 1984 relating to a storage vault beneath the pavement.
 It transpired that a Deed of Variation had been prepared in 1986 to include the storage unit in the leasehold title, however, the previous solicitors had failed to register it.

-Claire Josef made an application to the Land Registry to register the 1986 Deed for inclusion of the vault.
-In the interim, and in order to progress the sale, Claire provided Indemnity Insurance to satisfy the Buyer.
-Claire also managed to obtain Statutory Declarations from previous owners to remedy the position.
+Our conveyancing team made an application to the Land Registry to register the 1986 Deed for inclusion of the vault.
+In the interim, and in order to progress the sale, We provided Indemnity Insurance to satisfy the Buyer, and also managed to obtain Statutory Declarations from previous owners to remedy the position.

 The second issue was that the lease was only a short lease.
 We dealt with the service of the requisite notices, in order to seek an extension to the lease and assign the benefit to the Buyers on completion.